mbosschaart/labs/setup/active_directory/active_directory_setup.rst

 In this guide we will setup a Windows Domain Controller, and configure Active Directory Domain Services.
 We will also create 20 users and a bootcamp users group for them.

+Make sure you have already configured the Primary network within the Prism Element setup.

 **Note:** You can do either of these depending on if you want to build from scratch or use the one deployed by the HPOC system.

 Step 1a — Deploying the Windows 2012R2 Server from scratch